AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

   > Inverse Angular Fisheye
   > Angular Fisheye to Equirectangular
   > Angular Fisheye to 2:1 Equirectangular
+  > 180&deg; Domemaster to 2:1 Equirectangular
   > Equirectangular to Angular Fisheye
   > 2:1 Equirectangular to Angular Fisheye
+  > 2:1 Equirectangular to 180&deg; Domemaster
   > 3x2 Cube Map to Cube Map
   > Vertical Cross to Cube Map
   > Horizontal Cross to Cube Map